djeada/Asciiquest/README.md

 ![game_design](https://user-images.githubusercontent.com/37275728/186153392-92685d9b-f267-4779-9157-ed41e56867f6.jpg)

+The AI entity sends a request for a path and then continues to perform other tasks while the pathfinding algorithm calculates the path in the background.
+Once the path is found, the AI entity is notified and can start following the calculated path.
+This approach helps to improve performance and avoid freezing the main thread while the path is being calculated.

 ## Contributing
 Mysterious Dungeon is an open source project, and we welcome contributions from the community!
 If you are interested in making a contribution, please open an issue or submit a pull request with your proposed changes.
 Contributions could include bug fixes, new features, or improvements to existing code.